-The burner is shipped in cardboard packaging, so it is possible to move it when it is still packaged with a transpallet or fork lift truck.
+The packaging of the burner includes a wooden platform, so it is possible to move the burner (still packaged) with a transpallet truck or fork lift truck.

 The handling operations for the burner can be highly dangerous if not carried out with the greatest attention: keep any unauthorised people at a distance; check the integrity and suitableness of the available means of handling.